wavefrontHQ/help/settings_service_accounts.md

 From this page, you can:
 * Create a service account.
-* Disable and enable a service account.
+* Deactivate and activate a service account.
-* Generate a new API token.
-The service can use the token to authenticate to Wavefront.
-It's rarely necessary to generate a new token.
+* Revoke and generate API tokens.
 * Assign permissions to a service account.
 In most situations, it's best to assign permissions directly to the service account.